ARMmbed/mbed-os/features/mbedtls/README.md

 Configuring Mbed TLS features
 -----------------------------

-Mbed TLS makes it easy to disable any unneeded features during compilation for a particular project.
-The default configuration enables all modern and widely-used features of the TLS protocol, which should meet the needs of most projects.
-It also disables all older and less common features, to minimize the code footprint.
+With Mbed TLS, you can disable any unneeded features during compilation for a particular project.
+The default configuration enables widely used features of the TLS protocol, which meets the needs of most projects.
+It also disables all older and less common features to minimize the code footprint.

 The list of available compilation flags is available in the fully documented [`config.h` file](https://github.com/ARMmbed/mbedtls/blob/development/include/mbedtls/config.h).

 If you need to adjust these flags, you can provide your own supplementary configuration adjustment file with suitable `#define` and `#undef` statements.
 These are included between the default definitions and the sanity checks.
-Your configuration file should be in your application's include directory, and can be named freely, but you then need to tell Mbed TLS the file's name.
-To do that, you can use the [Mbed OS Configuration system](https://docs.mbed.com/docs/mbed-os-api/en/latest/api/md_docs_config_system.html).
+Your configuration file should be in your application's include directory and can be named freely, but you then need to tell Mbed TLS the file's name.
+To do that, you can use the [Mbed OS configuration system](https://os.mbed.com/docs/latest/reference/configuration.html).

-For example, if you wanted to enable the options `MBEDTLS_PEM_WRITE_C` and `MBEDTLS_CMAC_C`, and provide your own additional configuration file for Mbed TLS named `my_config.h`, you could define these in a top level `mbed_app.json` configuration file in the root directory of your project.
+For example, if you wanted to enable the options `MBEDTLS_PEM_WRITE_C` and `MBEDTLS_CMAC_C` and provide your own additional configuration file for Mbed TLS named `my_config.h`, you could define these in a top level `mbed_app.json` configuration file in the root directory of your project.

 The Mbed TLS configuration file would be specified in the `.json` file as: